Tuesday, 22 January 2019

 South Central CAMRA Region London Crawl

-Leaving Hamilton Hall a little late, we were definitely bringing up the rear of the pub crawl as we ambled along Shoreditch High Street.
+Leaving Hamilton Hall a little late, we were definitely bringing up the rear of the procession as we ambled along Shoreditch High Street.

-The downfall of arriving late here is that we find all three pump-clips turned around and the cask ale drunk dry by those before us at the Crown & Shuttle.
+The downfall of arriving late was that we found all three pump-clips turned around and the cask ale drunk dry by those before us at the Crown & Shuttle.

-We settled for some of the quality kegs on offer - in my case a pale ale by The Kernel brewery.
+Fortunately - for most - the keg lines offered some quality alternatives - in my case a pale ale by The Kernel brewery.

 The pub features lots of exposed brick-work with a ramshackle, half-finished look to it.
 To the rear was a large garden with an array of multi-coloured benches - not a feature we could really appreciate on this cold day.

-Whilst we were standing in the front room the barman diligently cleaned the lines and pulled through the next two real ales.
-Which put us even further behind time as we decided we should stay for a half-pint of the freshly-tapped beer.
-One was Windsor & Eton's 'Kohinoor', the other a Hammerton 'N7' which I picked and which was worth the wait.
+During our visit, the barman diligently cleaned the lines and pulled through the next two real ales.
+Which put us even further behind as we decided we should stay for at least a half-pint of the freshly-tapped beer.
+It'd be rude not to.
+I picked the Hammerton 'N7' - well worth the wait, with

 The Well & Bucket was a pub between 1818 and 1989, at which point it closed, became a Chinese restaurant for a short time, then turned into a shop called Leathertex.